-Study of the philosophy, research, and methods connected with understanding and implementing a balanced reading and language arts program in grades Pre K to 3.
-Emphasis is placed on foundational skills associated with reading and writing as well as the selection of appropriate children's literature.
+Study of the philosophy, research, methods connected with understanding and implementing a balanced reading and language arts program in grades PreK-3.
+Emphasis is placed on the foundational skills such as teaching of phonemic awareness, phonics, vocabulary, reading comprehension and fluency, as well as the appropriate selection of children's literature and the foundations of writing.
+Students begin to develop a portfolio of reading strategies.
 Includes 15 hours of required fieldwork.